starikcetin/Eflatun.EventBus/README.md

 If the provided installer doesn't satisfy your needs, you can always install it on your own, wherever you want.
 Take a look at the provided installer to get an idea how to do it.

 #### Without Extenject/Zenject

+**NOTE**: Currently this library lists Extenject as a dependency.
+So even if you don't use it, you are getting it.
+Because I am too lazy to maintain two separate branches of the same library.

 Even though I ***STRONGLY*** recommend you use Extenject, you can still use this library without it.